venomhunter123/women-safety-andriod-app/README.md

 Android Studio
 Basic knowledge about Firebase Authentication and Realtime database.
 Build and Run Application
-SparkWomen A Women Safety Application requires Android Oreo or newer version to run.
+A Women Safety Application requires Android Oreo or newer version to run.
 Follow this steps to get Working Project!

 Clone this repository or download file